Police band (music): Finland

 The Helsinki Police Symphonic Band is the only professional music ensemble of the Police of Finland.
 The 43-member orchestra is widely known for its versatile repertoire.
 It plays regular concerts with some of the best soloists from various genres.
 Nationwide educating concerts for children and the young are an important part of the activity, as well.

 The band was first founded in 1947.
 It has always had the privilege to work with recognized conductors, including famous Georg Malmstén.
 Since 2012, Sami Ruusuvuori has worked as the chief conductor of the band.

 Many of the musicians spend half of their working hours in various duties in the police department's traffic police.

 France

 The Music Band of the National Police is the Ministry of the Interior's official music ensemble and the chief police band in the French state.
 Like its counterpart the French Republican Guard, includes a concert band as well as a fanfare band.
 The government also maintains small municipal police bands such as La Musique des Gardiens de la Paix.
 The Mobile Gendarmerie Music Band also serves as a police band.

 Germany

 The Bundespolizei maintains several police bands (Polizeiorchester) that are under the control of the Federal Ministry of the Interior, Building and Community.
 The Federal Police has three professional bands, one in Berlin, one in Hanover, and one in Munich.
-In addition, state police, city and municipal police bands are present in all states of Germany.
+In addition, state police, city and municipal police bands are present in most states of Germany.

 The following is a list of German police bands: